Morale booster for Gor Mahia opponents ahead of Caf Confederation Cup clash | Goal.com

 The Cameroonian government released five million for the team’s preparation with the club CEO Faustin Domkeu making a personal pledge of Sh88,000 for each player if they beat Gor Mahia.

-Domkeu, however, said the pledge is not put pressure on the team, but rather a motivation: “Not putting any pressure on my boys, but I have decided to place an extra win bonus of 500 000 FCFA per player to motivate them.
+Domkeu, however, said the pledge is not to put pressure on the team: “Not putting any pressure on my boys, but I have decided to place an extra win bonus of 500 000 FCFA per player to motivate them.
 The money from the government is for the boys; I trust these boys and know they will do it.”

 Gor Mahia left the country on Friday 8:05 am aboard Kenya Airways to Douala, Cameroon before connecting to the coastal town of Limbe.